 If an athlete is starting to feel stiffness or mild shoulder pain they should focus more on prehab.

-If it lasts more than a few days or becomes severe enough to limit their stroke or range of motion they should seek treatment, even if pain doesn’t seem that bad.
+If it lasts more than a few days or becomes severe enough to limit their stroke or range of motion they should seek treatment, even if the pain doesn’t seem that bad.
 Swimming through pain simply limits your technique.”

-Make your pre-hab a part of your daily warm-up routine, something that you don’t even have to think about—just something you do—and you will be well on your way to swimming injury-freer this season.
+Make your pre-hab a part of your daily warm-up routine, something that you don’t even have to think about—just something you do—and you will be well on your way to swimming injury-free this season.